F&Q

 I always knew that I wanted to be an artist... someday.

-After we sold our cows, Ron even built me a little studio out of a former calf shed!
-This is a wonderful space where I can simply look out into my little fence-lined courtyard and find inspiration!
-Every spring through fall, there are birds singing, bees buzzing and all kinds of critters running around!
-The tranquility of winter brings its own beauty!
+After we sold our cows, Ron converted a calf shed into my little studio.
+This is a wonderful space where I can simply look out into my little fence-lined courtyard and find inspiration.
+Every spring through fall, there are birds singing, bees buzzing and all kinds of critters running around.
+The tranquility of winter brings its own beauty.

 It won’t take you long to notice that the subjects for my artwork revolve around nature.
-There is something very satisfying for me – to see something so beautiful, then recreate it on paper... capturing a memory or a moment in time.
+It's very satisfying to see something beautiful, then recreate it on paper... to capture a memory or a moment in time.

-God has given me so much to be thankful for.
+God has given me much to be thankful for.
 I have been blessed with the love of my family, three of the sweetest grandkids in the world (spoken like a true grandma!), wonderful opportunities and through it all, amazing support.
-I’ve been so fortunate to be able to work at what I love to do... and being able to call so many of my customers, my friends, is the icing on the cake!
+I’ve been fortunate to work at what I love to do - and gain not only customers, but friends.

 Why Did I Choose Pastels For My Medium?